This is a guest blog by Fernando A. Ceballos, P.E.

 Find Your Tribe

 It is pretty typical for people to mention that it is harder to make friends after college.
 You either get lucky with good co-workers you enjoy spending time with outside of work or you join some type of social club.
-I’ve found the easiest way to find people I “click” with is through community organizations that have a cause behind them.
-That cause unites us and provides the initial filter of knowing that the people you are meeting have something in common with you.
+In this situation I’ve found the easiest way to find people I “click” with is through community organizations that have a cause behind them.
+This happens because that cause unites us and provides the initial filter of knowing that the people you are meeting have something in common with you.

 I can attest to this!
 My wife and closest friends were all relationships that I made after joining an organization focused on a mission larger than myself.